 Location: Scarborough Marsh Audubon Center

-After June 15, the center is open to the public seven days a week, and the intern assists with a variety of family, children and adult programs throughout the summer.
-In addition, the intern will complete a project mutually designed with the supervisor, such as making displays and interactive exhibits, updating the teacher and volunteer packets with current background information and activities, and designing and creating new props and activities for programs.
+After June 19, the center is open to the public full time, and the intern assists with a variety of family, children and adult programs throughout the summer.
+In addition, the intern will complete a project mutually designed with the supervisor, such as making displays and interactive exhibits, updating the teacher and volunteer packets with current background information and activities, field work – inventorying flora and fauna and designing and creating new props and activities for programs.

 Additional Internships are available including: